Operation Fish: Background

 On 7 October 1939, Emerald sailed from Plymouth for Halifax, Nova Scotia, with the gold bullion from the Bank of England, bound for Montreal, Quebec, Canada, to be used to pay for American war materials.
 As this voyage was under the strictest secrecy, the crew were outfitted with "tropical white" uniforms, to confuse German agents.
 In the company of the two old battleships HMS Revenge and HMS Resolution and her sister ship HMS Enterprise, as well as the old cruiser HMS Caradoc, the Emerald ran into some of the heaviest seas that Agar encountered.
-By the time the convoy reached Halifax, the Emerald had lost her ship's boats, rafts, and various depth charges, wires, shackles, and other valuable equipment, not to mention her spotter plane, a Fairey Seafox.
+By the time the convoy reached Halifax, the Emerald had lost her ship's boats, rafts, and various depth charges, wires, shackles, and other valuable equipment, as well as her spotter plane, a Fairey Seafox.

-When Winston Churchill formed his government in 1940 the war was going badly for the Allies.
-As a guarantee that the Empire could continue the fight if the UK was overrun, Churchill devised a plan to ship British wealth to the safety of Canada.
-Using their wartime powers the Churchill government confiscated the securities that the British people were forced to register at the beginning of the year and under the cover of secrecy moved them to the port of Greenock in Scotland.
-Then men sworn to secrecy loaded the wealth onto the Emerald-class light cruiser HMS Emerald.
+Winston Churchill formed his government as a guarantee that the Empire could continue the fight if the UK was overrun.
+With the Empire, he devised a plan to ship British wealth to the safety of Canada.
+Using their wartime powers, the Churchill government confiscated the securities that the British people were forced to register at the beginning of the year, and under the cover of secrecy, moved them to the port of Greenock in Scotland.
+Then, men sworn to secrecy loaded the wealth onto HMS Emerald.
 The ship departed on 24 June 1940 and with an escort of some destroyers sailed to Canada.
-Again another fierce storm endangered the operation when high seas forced the ships to slow their speed making them easy targets for any prowling U-boats.
-When they finally reached Halifax, on 1 July 1940, the British treasure was transferred to trains and the gold sent to Ottawa while the securities were shipped to the Sun Life Building in Montreal.
+Again another fierce storm endangered the operation when high seas forced the ships to slow their speed, making them easy targets for any prowling U-boats.
+When they finally reached Halifax, on 1 July 1940, the British treasure was transferred to trains and the gold sent to Ottawa, while the securities were shipped to the Sun Life Building in Montreal.